mhanans/HANYA.KNOW/README.md

 ## Frontend
 - Next.js client with pages for managing documents, roles, chatting, and generating CV-based recommendations.
+- User login and user management with role assignments.
+- Role-to-UI mapping controls which pages each role can access.
+- General settings page to update application name and logo.
 - Dashboard shows counts of chats, documents, and categories.
 - Chat answers include numbered citations with relevance scores.
 - Documents can be tagged with categories for targeted queries; manage categories and roles on the frontend and filter questions by category.